lucychambers/techtohuman/_posts/articles/2016-10-8-5_in_5_product_management.md

 * [Neo's breakdown of different flavours of product managers (Archive.org)](https://web.archive.org/web/20150924141041/http://careers.neo.com/product-manager)
 * [Product coalition's amazing piece on how product managers spend their time depending on the team they are in](https://productcoalition.com/three-jobs-of-product-management-9e006f944bc7#.3uoecuihr)

+## Acknowledgements

+Thank you to [Amir](https://twitter.com/amirhhz) and [Tony](https://twitter.com/tmtm?lang=en) for their thoughts on this post and for generally lending me their brains to hash out product stuff!